 I sat these two boys in the shade of a large tree.
 Without any fill light, their faces would come out too dark.
 The sun was high in the sky and off to the left.

 I leaned a very large, piece of white foam-board just out of camera range on the right on a light stand.

 The large white surface bounced the sunlight back onto the boys' faces, providing a nice natural fill light.
 The main light from the was coming from the left.

-That light bounces off that large 3' by 5' foam-board on the right onto my subjects and softly fills the shadow areas so that the effect is very natural lighting.
 This series of 3 photos below shows what a dramatic difference lighting has on a photograph.
 Almost of the light is coming from the window behind my subject, Mr. Mannequin.

 The light is coming from the outdoors on a cloudy day through the window into the den.
 This is very strong back lighting.
 The first photo on the left has no fill lighting, so there is almost no detail in his face.
 I turned my camera's pop-up flash on for fill lighting in the middle photograph.
 This clearly provides the most detail in the subject even though it's not necessarily the most flattering portrait lighting.

 In the photo on the right, I held a large white piece of cardboard off to the right.
 It's still too dark on the face because the light from the window is not hitting the cardboard directly enough.
 Tt's more natural looking and a bit more flattering on the face, but still too dark.